dcardosomr-cmd/Credit-Risk-Customer-Behavior-Revenue-Analysis-Fintech/README.md

 ### 4.3 Fraud Assessment

 The overall fraud rate of 1.02% is well-controlled and consistent across all dimensions.
-However, 1,296 fraud-flagged transactions completed successfully, representing ~$460K in potential losses that warrant investigation.
+However, 1,296 fraud-flagged transactions completed successfully, representing $460K in potential losses that should be investigated.

 ### 4.4 Recommended Actions

-1. Relabel the dashboard's "refund" metrics to avoid confusion with actual customer refunds.
-2. Investigate the 1,296 completed fraud transactions to identify detection gaps.
+1. Investigate the 1,296 completed fraud transactions to identify detection gaps.
-3. Continue US market investment as the primary revenue driver; explore growth in BR and UK.
+2. Continue US market investment as the primary revenue driver; explore growth in BR and UK.

 ---